nextcloud/documentation/developer_manual/digging_deeper/rest_apis.rst

 Here, the encapsulation introduced in OCS and CSRF checks might be in your way.

 .. [#] Only if you have set ``#[NoCSRFRequired]``.
-       OCS controllers have other CSRF checks in place that might with CORS without disabling the CSRF checks completely.
+       OCS controllers have other CSRF checks in place that work with CORS without disabling the CSRF checks completely.
-       Using the ``OCS-APIREQUEST`` header is also a CSRF protection but is compatible with CORS.
+       Using the ``OCS-APIRequest`` header is a CSRF protection which is compatible with CORS.
-.. [#] The OCS controller needs the request header ``OCS-APIREQUEST`` to be set to ``true``.
+.. [#] The OCS controller needs the request header ``OCS-APIRequest`` to be set to ``true``.